Topological edge currents promote exploratory chromosome capture in microtubule dynamic instability: Single-component cap model fails to capture catastrophe behavior

 \section{Single-component cap model fails to capture catastrophe behavior}

 Thus far, we have modeled the microtubule using a two-component cap.
-To investigate whether both components are necessary, we compare our model with a reduced single-component cap model.
+To investigate whether both degrees of freedom are necessary, we compare our model with a reduced single-component cap model.
 Following earlier work \cite{padinhateeri2012random,li2013theoretical,li2014theoretical}, we assume that GTP cleavage is fast relative to other timescales and coarse-grain out the reaction, treating GTP-tubulin and GDP-P$_\text{i}$-tubulin as the same species.
-This merges internal states A and B, reducing our state space from a 2D Kagome lattice to a 1D chain with two internal states (Fig. \ref{fig_1D}(a)), where $x$ now denotes the cap length.
+This merges internal states A and B, reducing our molecular state space from a 2D Kagome lattice to a 1D chain with two internal states (Fig. \ref{fig_1D}(a)), where $x$ now denotes the cap length.
+The GTP-tubulin dissociation rate still depends on cap length as $\gamma_\text{ex}^\text{CB}\propto l$, as indicated by larger arrows to the right of Fig. \ref{fig_1D}(a).

 The single-component cap model fails to reproduce the peaked length distribution and other key features of catastrophe.
 To compare with data, we refit the free parameters $r$, $r_\text{P}$ and the base rate $\gamma_\text{ex}^{\text{BC}}$ to the same catastrophe length and lifetime data from \cite{gardner2011depolymerizing}, keeping all other ratios fixed.
-The best fit yields $r=1.05\times10^5,r_\text{P}=9\times 10^4,\gamma_\text{ex}^{\text{BC}}=34.8$ s$^{-1}$.
+Similar to Sec. \ref{sec_validation}, we minimize the Kolmogorov-Smirnov statistic, which yields $r=7.3\times10^4,r_\text{P}=6.0\times 10^4,\gamma_\text{ex}^{\text{BC}}=24.6$ s$^{-1}$ (KS statistic = 0.17).
 In this 1D model, microtubules remain short for extended periods after catastrophe (Fig. \ref{fig_1D}(b)), inconsistent with experimental observations \cite{walker1988dynamic,fygenson1994phase,gardner2011depolymerizing}.
 Moreover, growth transitions directly to shrinkage without a stutter phase.
 The resulting catastrophe length and lifetime distributions also show poor agreement with experimental data \cite{gardner2011depolymerizing}, as shown in Fig. \ref{fig_1D}(c).
-Such discrepancy with experiments shows that dynamics along the 1D edge is not sufficient to generate a peaked distribution, and points to the the necessity of a two-component cap model that describes two-step hydrolysis in a 2D state space.
+Such discrepancy with experiments shows that dynamics along the 1D edge is not sufficient to generate a peaked distribution, and points to the need for an extra degree of freedom.
+Our results are consistent with the failure of past single-filament models to capture the peaked catastrophe length distribution with only one cap degree of freedom \cite{flyvbjerg1994stochastic,flyvbjerg1996microtubule,margolin2006analysis}, unless additional constraints such as a multi-step catastrophe are imposed \cite{li2014theoretical,kok2025eb3}.